 What do you think about the Good Girls premiere ratings?
 Be sure to share right now in the attached comments!

 Meanwhile, be sure to also like CarterMatt on Facebook in the event you want to get some additional news regarding Good Girls and many other shows we cover right now.
 (Photo: NBC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!